berryny/uofcovid19/README.md

 - Installing packages using pip and virtual environments [read](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

+- [Learn/Watch](https://www.youtube.com/watch?v=7CqJlxBYj-M) Learn the `MERN` Stack - Full Tutorial (MongoDB, Express, React, Node.js)
+    - MEAN is a free and open-source JavaScript software stack for building dynamic web sites and web applications.
+It's a a Javascript Stack that is used for easier and faster deployment of full-stack web applications.

 ### Python and Flask for Windows

 Learn how to [setup](https://flask.palletsprojects.com/en/1.1.x/installation/) virtual environment for Windows